PSPReverse/psp-docs/Logs/ryzen7-1800x/README.md

 For replaying the I/O log you need the exact same firmware image version which was used when recording the log.
 You can download the image from ASUS website [here](https://dlcdnets.asus.com/pub/ASUS/mb/SocketAM4/PRIME_X370-PRO/PRIME-X370-PRO-ASUS-3803.zip).
-You'll have to strip the UEFI capsule header from the image file bfore it can be used.

 After decompressing the I/O log from this directory PSPEmu can be invoked with the following command line for replay: